wearefractal/npkg/README.md

 ## Configuration

-npkg parses all of it's configuration out of your package.json file for the installer
+npkg parses configuration out of your package.json file for the installer
 ![It looks like this](http://i.imgur.com/WepNn.png)

 If you have a LICENSE file in the same folder, you will also force an agreement